Position Papers

 Goal:

-Ballast water regulations that are protective of the environment, maintain efficient waterborne
+Ballast water management (BWM) regulations that are protective of the environment, maintain efficient waterborne commerce on the Great Lakes and St. Lawrence Seaway, and are binationally compatible.

 Background:

-GLMTF also supports a petition submitted by the Lake Carriers’ Association to the Federal Maritime Commission on March 6, 2020, citing unfair practices by the Government of Canada in requiring U.S.‑flagged lakers to install a ballast water management system on any vessel that wishes to trade in Canada, even if that is a U.S.-flagged vessel bringing U.S. cargoes and not discharging any ballast water in Canadian waters.
+GLMTF also supports the Lake Carriers’ Association (LCA) requesting the Federal Maritime Commission (FMC) to proceed with the investigation into unfair practices by the Government of Canada requiring U.S.-‑flagged Lakers to install a BWMS on any vessel operating in Canadian waters of the Great Lakes, even if the U.S.-flagged Laker is only carrying U.S. cargo and not discharging ballast water in Canadian waters.
+The LCA continues to engage with the FMC.
+The FMC has not made a decision.

 Action: